 1/4 teaspoon pepper

 - Preheat oven to 450°F. Toss sliced potatoes in a large bowl with the olive oil and pepper until well-coated.
-Arrange potato slices in one layer on two cookie sheets.
+Arrange potato slices in 1 layer on 2 cookie sheets.

-- Bake for 20 to 25 minutes until chips are crisp and lightly browned.
+- Bake for 20-25 minutes until chips are crisp and lightly browned.
 Remove from oven, season with salt, and cool.

 - To make the dip, heat oil over medium heat and add onions and scallion whites.
 Cook, stirring often, until golden brown and soft, about 10 minutes.
 Remove from heat and allow to cool.